Therapy and Treatment of Personality Disorders

 2. The therapist should facilitate behavioral modification in the patient by

-fostering hope and "stimulating emotional arousal" (as Millon puts it).
-In other
+fostering hope and "stimulating emotional arousal" (as Millon puts

-and thereby undergo a "corrective emotional experience."
+stunted emotions and thereby undergo a "corrective emotional

 3. The therapist should help the patient develop insight about herself - a new